woodruffw/screenfetch-c/README.md

 $ make
 ```

+If you want to disable colors you can run `make COLORS=0` instead.

 _Note:_ For Solaris, `make` *must* be GNU make.
 If it isn't, use `gmake`.
 Using regular (Sun) `make` will cause strange errors.

 ### OS X